Perseus333/website/src/about/this-site.md

 You can find the repository of this website [on my GitHub repo](https://github.com/Perseus333/perseus333.github.io).

+You can find the analytics of the website [on the umami dashboard](https://cloud.umami.is/share/WFgcWwn2qH6fhT2c/perseus333.github.io).

 ## Design Philosophy

 I'm still deciding on it as this website progresses but for now this are my guidelines: